Assisting With Daily Living Skills

 Occupational therapists at Doctors Hospital of Laredo are dedicated to helping patients recovering from stroke, spinal cord injury, joint replacement, amputations and other conditions achieve their highest level of function and independence so they can return to the community.

-The licensed professional staff includes occupational therapists, a certified occupational therapy assistant and rehabilitation aides.
+The licensed professional staff includes occupational therapists and a certified occupational therapy assistant.
 The staff provides outpatient care at the North Laredo Diagnostic and Therapy Center and work closely with all medical disciplines at the hospital, including neurosciences, orthopedics, gerontology and general medicine, to best help patients recover.

 Occupational therapists use therapeutic approaches to restore and enhance each patient's living skills.
 Patients are trained to resume their daily routines, including: toileting, grooming, bathing, dressing, cooking and working.
 Specific services include: